Ayfri/PIXI-Extended/README.md

 # PIXI-Extended

-A framework as a npm library to help you develop with PIXI 2d games.
+A framework as a npm library to help you develop with PIXI 2d games.<br>

-> Note:
+> Note:<br>
 > This package is bundled with PIXI `v6.0.2`, you don't have to install it.

 ## Installation